 Madison, if you wouldn’t mind just sharing the presentation.
 This is a presentation that we did on a panel with other peer transit agencies.
 In fact, it lasted about 30 minutes, but I’m gonna try to condense this real quickly into 5-to-7 minutes.
 I just want to share the experience of MTA, specifically MTA buses, with the group here.
 Just a little bit of a context to start off, the bus system here in New York is the largest in North America.
 Just some stats, you know, we operate about 6000 buses.
 Pre-pandemic, we were serving 2.2 million daily customers on a typical weekday.
 We have about 18,000 employees.
 And again, I’m sure everyone knows that but I just wanted to share some context.

 So New York City has really been the epicenter of the COVID pandemic across the United States.
 Some stats here, 178,000 confirmed cases.
 At the MTA, meaning not only buses but subways, commuter rail.
 Across our agencies, we’ve had 3700 confirmed cases, about 1800 are still currently quarantined.
 And unfortunately, we’ve had 109 fatalities, of which 37 are bus fatalities.
 At the height of the pandemic in buses, quite frankly, about a third to a quarter of our employees–about 4000 employees–were either out sick or quarantined.
 So, you know, really it’s been a challenge for us to continue to maintain a level of service to meet the demand, although our customer needs are way down.
-You know, Michael had mentioned I think 90 overall.
-It’s 90 on the…sorry, 90 on the local; that we’re down about 400 to 500,000 people, but with the social distance requirements it still been a real challenge.
+You know, Michael had mentioned I think 90% on the bus side, it’s close to 80% overall.
+It’s 90% of the local and 80% on the…sorry, 90% on the Express, 80% on the local; that we’re down about 400 to 500,000 people, but with the social distance requirements it still been a real challenge.
 Next slide, please.

 So here’s a chart of our bus ridership.
 As you see, pre-pandemic, we’re about 2.2 million on a normal weekday.
 As you see there is a little bit of a trend of an uptick since the month of March and into May.
 So we’re currently at about a half a million people per average weekday.
 But with social distancing, it’s a real challenge.
 What we’ve had to do, quite frankly, is lower the amount of buses we put out, the amount of trips we do, based upon not only the ridership but the availability of employees.
 And there are two aspects to that.
 Number one is, quite frankly, we just didn’t have the employees because they were either sick or quarantined.
 But another aspect we were trying to solve for is to always have a subset that we could count on that would be healthy, and keep them away from the exposure, so that if we needed to, we could rotate them in and out.
 So next slide, please.